psarando/shire-reckoning/README.md

 due to their differences in leap-year rules, so at what point in the history of these calendars does Tolkien's correspondence apply?
 Was Kings' Reckoning Narvinyë 9 and Shire Afteryule 9 on a Gregorian January 1 by the end of the Third Age?
-Or perhaps when the Shire Calendar was established, sometime around T.A.
+Or perhaps when the original Shire Calendar was established, sometime around or before T.A.
 1601?

 What if this was meant to hint at a correspondence in the 1st year of the Kings' Reckoning at the start of the Second Age?

+###### What if the Kings' Reckoning started reckoning from a Gregorian December 23 in S.A.
+1?

-If we align a hypothetical Gregorian calendar to the start of the Second Age, and we apply the correspondence of January 1 in the 1st year of this hypothetical Gregorian calendar with the Kings' Reckoning Narvinyë 9 in the 1st year of the Second Age, then the 1st day of the Kings' Reckoning (Yestarë) corresponded to this hypothetical Gregorian calendar's December 23rd.
+If we align a hypothetical Gregorian calendar to the start of the Second Age, and we apply the correspondence of January 1 in the 1st year of this hypothetical Gregorian calendar to the Kings' Reckoning Narvinyë 9 in the 1st year of the Second Age, then the 1st day of the Kings' Reckoning (Yestarë) corresponded to this hypothetical Gregorian calendar's December 23rd.
 Given the Kings' Reckoning leap-year rules discussed above, its Narvinyë 9 would have stayed "more or less" in sync with this hypothetical Gregorian calendar's January 1,